brontosaurusrex/brontosaurusrex.github.io/_posts/2017-04-06-yubuntu-to-drop-yunity.md

 > ...now I think many members of the free software community are just deeply anti-social types who love to hate on whatever is mainstream.

+And he is probably at least partially right.